accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 #### Native platform controls

-Platforms have native controls, for example a native *color picker*{lang=en} for colour selection, a calendar or a specific field containing the format control for date selection, etc. Form fields that expect particular formats (such as a date, for example) should use the platform's native controls to ensure maximum compatibility with assistive technologies.
+Platforms have native controls, for example a native color picker for colour selection, a calendar or a specific field containing the format control for date selection, etc. Form fields that expect particular formats (such as a date, for example) should use the platform's native controls to ensure maximum compatibility with assistive technologies.

 #### Primary control (of a temporal media)